criscabe/CIRCE/README.md

 # CIRCE

+This is the source code repository for the python routines employed to reduce de infrared raw data from the CIRCE camera at GTC.

+Maintainer: Cristina Cabello, criscabe@ucm.es
-Routines used in the article "Deep near-IR narrow-band imaging with CIRCE at GTC" to reduce de raw data.
+Article: "Deep near-IR narrow-band imaging with CIRCE at GTC"